 Spinal Cord Society

-SCS is a large grass roots organization linked by over 200 chapters, a monthly Newsletter, and thousands of members throughout North America and 24 other countries.
-Its goal is cure of spinal cord injury paralysis.
+The Spinal Cord Society is a large grassroots organization linked by over 200 chapters, a monthly Newsletter, and thousands of members throughout North America and 24 other countries.
+Its goal is to cure spinal cord injury paralysis.
 It is an organization of the spinal cord injured, their families and friends, and dedicated scientists and physicians who are aiming at the ultimate goal of cure through improved treatment and research.

 United Cerebral Palsy

 United Cerebral Palsy (UCP) is the leading source of information on cerebral palsy and is a pivotal advocate for the rights of persons with any disability.
-As one of the largest health charities in America, the UCP mission is to advance the independence, productivity and full citizenship of people with disabilities through an affiliate network.
+As one of the largest health charities in America, the UCP’s mission is to advance the independence, productivity, and full citizenship of people with disabilities through an affiliate network.